 Who and what is ELSA in our school?

-To be able to continue to use the title of ELSA I regularly attend half termly supervision in a small group which is led by an Educational Psychologist and I deliver a bespoke programme of support to individual pupils and sometimes small groups of children.
+To be able to use the title of ELSA we regularly attend half termly supervision sessions which are led by an Educational Psychologist and we deliver a bespoke programme of support to individual pupils and sometimes small groups of children.
 The main areas of focus are: self-esteem, anxiety, bereavement, emotional awareness, anger, friendships and relationships, independence, social skills, growth mindset and behaviour of learning.
 Sessions are usually weekly or fortnightly for 30-35 minutes and tailored specifically to the child.

 east to west is a new initiative for this year at the school.
 Katie Dowell is our east to west worker.

 ‘east to west bringing hope to young lives’ - east to west workers journey alongside children and young people for as long as they need.
 They provide a safe space to talk about whatever they would like to discuss this might be issues at school, home, friendships or anything else.
 Katie also receives regular training from east to west to continually develop her skills and knowledge.